All Episodes

 And we have this report.

-He told the cops he shot Charlie in order to give the real shooter time to escape.
+He told the cops he shot Charlie in an order to give the real shooter time to escape.

 Involving federal, state, and local agencies, the actual shooter remained at large for some 48 hours until an extraordinary development.

-Tyler had confessed the shoes.
+Tyler had confessed the shooting.

 He's doing a great breakdown, everything.